 Archive for the ‘Project’ Category

-So I thought it would be a good idea to put a beer in space.
-Why?
-Why not.
-After spending a an hour or two researching high altitude weather balloon lift ratios, I bought a 600g latex balloon on Amazon.com and started designing a cheap space craft out of spare junk in the garage and leftover crap from behind the fridge in the basement.
+After spending a an hour or two researching high altitude weather balloon lift ratios and wind currents the idea seemed feasible enough.
+I bought a 600g latex balloon online and started designing a robust space craft out of spare junk in the garage and leftover crap from behind the fridge in the basement.

-Ok, so it didn’t quite make it to space space… but it did make it to apprx 110,000 ft (33.5 km).
-Stable low earth orbit starts at around 160 km… it’s a region of the stratosphere that Wikipedia defines as “near space”.
+Ok, so it didn’t quite make it to “Outer Space” Space… but it did make it to approximately 110,000 ft (or 33.5 km) a region defined by Wikipedia as “near Space”.
+Stable low earth orbit starts at around 160 km… a few kilometers out of my spare parts budget.
+Read the rest of this entry »

 The final step in this build was to install the rear wheel bridge and brake mount.
 I wasn’t really sure about the best way to go about this, but after a few minutes in Home Depot I found a few metal nuts that I could epoxy into the bridge to give the brakes a proper support.
 After aligning the bridge and the nuts at the right angle I epoxied them in place and wrapped them in hemp.
 Once it had cured 48hours later I sanded everything down and drilled a hole through the hemp to expose the metal mount for the brake.
 Perfect fit.